 This product uses the same filters as seen in HPA160 and HPA300.
 Your Honeywell HPA 200 air purifier uses 2 sets of filters.
 Both accompany the device when you order the air purifier.
 One of the reasons of this HPA series success is its true HEPA filters fully backing the entire front face.
 The filters are stacked one above the other.
 And by the way, it does not contain any Ionizer or UV bulb.
 Washing any of the two filters is not allowed as it would ruin them.
-The carbon pre-filter is available in A and A plus variants.
-The ‘A’ one removes only odors while the ‘A Plus’ remove odors and household gases.
+The carbon pre-filter is available in A and A Plus variants.
+The ‘A’ variety works well against odors while the ‘A Plus’ remove odors and household gases.

 Honeywell HPA200 employs a 2 stage air purification, a third pre-filter if present would have been nicer.

 - CARBON PRE-FILTER – This black activated carbon filter also acts as a pre-filter in this model.
 A separate pre-filter would have been nice, but this is how it is.
 Anyways, it serves to remove larger particles of fiber, hair, pet fur and similar.
 The activated carbon in it removes odors, VOCs and other harmful gases.

 However, since this filter also serves as a pre-filter, it tends to lose its sheen as an odor remover.
 For your information, it comes cheap so you can choose to replace it frequently.
 Almost every 3 months, you should try replacing it.